Navigation

 As implied by its title, the SURF Seafood Championship is nominally a competition, with the hundreds of attendees voting on their favorite ocean-borne creations.
 My dining partner and I had visions of booth after booth with oysters on the half-shell, but very soon realized that while there were oysters to be found, Alaska-caught halibut was the star of the evening, found in an impressive variety of preparations.

-Call Me Pearl, a bar featuring oysters and caviar right in McGregor Square, had an outdoor station grilling what they called "yakitori" (a Japanese term for grilled chicken) skewers of teriyaki halibut with pickled radish and cucumber salad, the crispness of the vegetables adding some snap to the meaty white flesh of the fish.
+Call Me Pearl, a bar featuring oysters and caviar right in McGregor Square, had an outdoor station grilling what it called "yakitori" (a Japanese term for grilled chicken) skewers of teriyaki halibut with pickled radish and cucumber salad, the crispness of the vegetables adding some snap to the meaty white flesh of the fish.

 click to enlarge Halibut yakitori skewers on the grill, from Call Me Pearl